jonathanneels/QrA/README.md

 Important Notice:
 This project has been in development for several years.
-It includes a subproject called "Augme," which uses the MindAR.js library to create augmented reality iframe (webpages) as the main project (QRA).
+It includes a subproject called "Augme," which uses the MindAR.js library to create a augmented reality iframe (webpages), just as the main project (QRA).
 Unlike traditional QR(A)-based AR projects, Augme uses complex images as AR references instead of classic QR(A) codes.
 This approach offers a more dynamic and complex AR experience.
 Please note that while the Augme subproject itself is not open source, its underlying code is.
 I encourage you to use it to create something unique!